Code-Institute-Submissions/milestone-project-61/TESTING.md

 ## Manual Testing
 For the manual testing of the webpage, I have tested each section on three different physical devices - a mobile device (Huawei P10), a tablet device (Lenovo Tab E10), and a desktop device (HP Pavilion 14).
 I have also rerun this testing using the [AmIResponsive](http://ami.responsivedesign.is/) tool and [InfoByIP's Website Resolution Checker](http://www.infobyip.com/testwebsiteresolution.php?) to test the wesbite for a screen with high resolution as my largest computer screen is 14".

+I tested all sections on the mobile device first.
+This threw up the most bugs, and they were fixed after viewing them on the mobile device.
+This meant that the bugs were no longer present on the tablet and desktop devices, and therefore are not mentioned in the tablet testing sections.
+I then tested all sections on the tablet device, which meant those bugs were not present on the desktop device and not mentioned in the desktop testing sections.

 ### Navigation
 #### Navigation: Mobile
 - On page loading, after the delay of 3 seconds the nav toggle icon appears in the top right corner of the screen.